g-reig/g-reig.github.io/_posts/2020-07-2-stapler-1-writeup.md

 <h1>Obtaining Credentials (Method 1)</h1>
 At this point I got stucked because of the rabbit holes in the other ports (except 12380, but I will talk about this one in the second method).
 I tried using Hydra to bruteforce the ftp credentials, using the user list as input for both the user and the password.
 ![Hydra ftp](hydraFTP.png)
-If we enter access the ftp server using these credentials we get access to the /etc/ directory.
+If we access the ftp server using these credentials we get into the /etc/ directory.
 I searched for sensible information inside the directory, but I only found the /etc/password file which contains all the users inside of the box.
 I used the same method as before to bruteforce the credentials for the ssh, only to find out that SHayslett uses the same password as before for his user account.
 ![Hydra ssh](hydraSSH.png)
 <br>
 <h1>Method 2</h1>
 At first glance port 12380 doesn't have anything (except for another username), but if we inspect the responses using Burpsuite we can see that something is odd, the server always responds with a 400 Bad Request.
-(I don't know why the first screenshot doesn't display correctly, maybe it is too big).
 ![Root HTTP 12380 1](root12380_1.png)
 ![Comment with user](comment12380_1.png)
 ![Burp intercept](burpIntercept.png)